Feeding Your 4- to 7-Month-Old

 Infants with severe eczema or egg allergies are more likely to have allergies to peanuts.
 Talk to your doctor about how and when to introduce these foods to your child.

 Possible signs of food allergy or allergic reactions include:

-For more severe allergic reactions, like hives or breathing difficulty, get medical attention right away.
 If your child has any type of reaction to a food, don't offer that food again until you talk with your doctor.